Equivariant formality of isotropic torus actions: Introduction

-\nd\emph{Acknowledgments.} The author thanks Jason DeVito for helpful conversations and essential insight about maps of spectral sequences and the algebraic content of the Borel fibration; Fulton Gonzalez and George McNinch for fielding numerous questions of varying degrees of lucidity; George McNinch and especially Chi-Kwong Fok for the representation-theoretic interpretation of reflectibility; Marek Mitros and Christopher O'Donnell for extensive help with properties of reflection groups, GAP, and Python; Oliver Goertsches for discovering and rescuing the author from an embarrassing error in the initial proof of \Cref{SGS}; Oliver Goertsches and Christopher Allday for valuable editorial suggestions; Yael Karshon for making the author aware of the errata to her book; and Mathew Wolak for mentioning, at a critical moment, that the Killing form is invariant and definite.
-The author would finally and especially like to thank his advisor, Loring W.~Tu, for patiently listening to and critiquing his ideas over a period of many months.
-It is largely the result of his critical interventions that the arguments of this paper ever achieved coherence.
+\nd\emph{Acknowledgments.} The author thanks Robert Bryant, Omar Antol{\'i}n Camarena, Jason DeVito, Chi-Kwong Fok, Oliver Goertsches, Fulton Gonzalez, Jim Humphries, Yael Karshon, Marek Mitros, George McNinch, Jay Taylor, and Mathew Wolak for useful conversations, Christopher O'Donnell for programming help, Christopher Allday, Andreas Arvanitoyeorgos, and the referee for editorial advice, Oliver Goertsches and Sam Haghshenas Noshari for three figures, the referee for painstakingly careful reading and helpful suggestions, and the National Center for Theoretical Sciences in Taipei for its hospitality during part of this research.
+He would finally and especially like to thank his advisor, Loring W.~Tu, for patiently listening to and critiquing these ideas over a period of many months.
+It is largely the result of his critical interventions that this paper ever achieved coherence.